Access Guide

 - There is some flooring which is shiny and could cause issues with glare or look slippery to some people.

-- There is good colour contrast between the walls and floor.
+- There is high visual contrast between the walls and floor.

 - The lighting levels are low to moderate.